JakeCRichards/BakesBetweenFriends/README.md

 9. **Heroku** - The site is deployed on Heroku.
 10. **PostgreSQL** - The site uses a PostgreSQL database.
 11. **Cloudinary** - The site uses Cloudinary for image hosting.

+## Use of AI

+This project leverages AI technologies to enhance development and user experience, but only where absolutely necessary:
+1. **Code Assistance with GitHub Copilot**:
+- GitHub Copilot was utilised to assist in writing, reviewing, and optimising the code.
+- It provided intelligent code suggestions, reducing development time and improving code quality.
+- This was utilised via automatic suggestions and code reviews

+2. **AI-Generated Visual Assets**:
+- Header images for the project were generated using ChatGPT's image generation capabilities.
+- The favicon icon was also created using AI tools, ensuring a unique and visually appealing design.

+3. **Error-checking using AI**:
+- I utilised AI (ChatGPT and CoPilot) when struggling with UX on the profile page section of the website.
+Through using the AI as a discussion-based tool where I could bounce ideas and receive feedback on them, I was able to resolve the problem.
+This saved me time in the long run rather than just trial and error repeatedly.

+By integrating AI tools into the development process, this project demonstrates the potential of AI in streamlining workflows and enhancing creativity.

 ## Testing